thoughtsynapse/ImageCompressionAPI/README.md

 #### POST Request, No GET
 ```
-It receives all parameters in a POST request.
+It receives all parameters in a POST request at https://api.sixsilicon.com/compress.
 You can choose one image at a time.
 Send image with 'inImg' key through POST request.
 ```